hermixy/QtMvvm/README.md

 ### A side note on presenters
 To create a presenter, the `IPresenter` must be implemented.
 Presenters can become quite complicated, but they are the thing you need to modify if you want to present views in a different way from the ones supported.
 Currently, the presenters can do the following:

-- Widgets Presenter
+- Widgets Presenter (Presenter of `de.skycoder42.qtmvvm.widgets`)
 	- Present controls as widgets (or windows, dialogs, depending on type and parent)
 	- Parent-Aware: If your control has a parent and shows a ui, the childs ui will be a child of the parents ui as well
 	- Automatically detect QDockWidgets and place them as dock inside a parents QMainWindow
 	- Automatically detect QMdiSubWindows and place them in a parents QMdiArea
 	- Allows windows to implement `IPresentingWidget`.
 This way a window can handle the presentation of it's children without modifying the presenter
 	- Allows to register custom input widgets for input dialogs (and other parts, like the settings.
 See `InputWidgetFactory`)
-- Quick Presenter
+- Quick Presenter (Presenter of `de.skycoder42.qtmvvm.quick`)
 	- Consists of a c++ part and a qml part
 	- The c++ part is responsible for finding views for controls and creating them, but **not** for the actual presentation.
 This is done by the qml presenter
 		- Allows to register custom input views for input dialogs (and other parts, like the settings.
 See `InputViewFactory`)
 	- The qml presenter can be any qml type.
+It must provide the correct methods (as seen in `AppBase`) and register itself with `QuickPresenter.qmlPresenter = root`
-The `AppBase` or `App` qml types automatically register themselves as presenter and perform the presentations
+		- The `AppBase` or `App` qml types automatically register themselves as presenter and perform the presentations
-		- supports Items as new fullscreen pages inside a stack view
+		- Supports Items as new fullscreen pages inside a stack view
-		- supports Popups as modal dialogs
+		- Supports Popups as modal dialogs

 ## Installation
 All those modules are available as qpm packages.
 To install any of them: